DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/06chapter5.md

 liveness) and that of theatricality thereby reveal a profound crisis which has not yet entirely subsided.

-### Presence and its founding trio: liveness, ephemeral, nowness
+### Presence and its Founding Trio: Liveness, Ephemeral, Nowness

 Jonathan Sterne,[^21] a figurehead of American Sound Studies, recalls the slogan-concepts 'fidelity' and 'high-fidelity' that have been